Battle of Shanghai: Mobilization of the Japanese Army

-Second phase (23 August – 26 October)
+Second phase (August 23– October 26)

 As the Chinese forces began to withdraw from the Shanghai area, more Japanese troops began to land near Shanghai, inflicting heavy casualties on the Chinese side.
 The fighting spread across from Shanghai metropolis all the way to the township of Liuhe, near the coast where the majority of the Japanese landings occurred.
+A manoeuvre Japan had also performed in the 1932 battle and therefore should have been expected.

 The perceived strength of the Chinese response resulted in major reinforcement for Japanese units.
 The 9th, 13th, and 101st Divisions, the 5th Heavy Artillery Brigade, and a brigade-strength mixture of smaller units were ordered from Japan to Shanghai by Imperial General Headquarters on 11 September 1937.